 Automation can lead to reduced paper usage and energy consumption, contributing to environmental sustainability.

 Here are some of the must-have features when you search for a workflow automation software tool:

 You want to use a workflow automation tool that is equipped with an easy-to-use interface.
-Intuitive technology is a must when it comes to workflow automation as it helps you master this platform.
+Intuitive technology is a must when it comes to workflow automation as it helps you master this workflow software platform.

-Such an intuitive design also provides more agile features that empower you to make quick iterations like edit and preview capabilities.
+This intuitive design also provides more agile features that empower you to make quick iterations like edit and preview capabilities.
 No-code platforms are typically the definition of an intuitive design and provide a drag-and-drop type form builder.

 Workflow automation that can monitor your processes for bottlenecks, approvals, updates, and overdue work is incredibly valuable.
 Not only does this tracking feature make sure nothing slips through the cracks, but it also offers a strong indication on how future work should be done.
 This tracking can then help you make more informed decisions.

 Data security breaches are common nowadays.
 That’s why it’s vital to ensure your workflow automation software is equipped with key security features.
 You only want to consider workflow automation tools that have browser security, password protections, and data encryption.

 You want a tool that goes beyond its in-house automation capabilities.
 That means it provides powerful integrations.
 You want a tool that can connect with other work platforms to help put and send data wherever it needs to go.
 This includes linking your workflow automation software to tools like Google Spreadsheets, MailChimp, or Salesforce.